open-telemetry/oteps/text/0230-telemetry-viewer.md

 3. There is a difference in effort requireed for a developer to add a local observability stack vs. swapping out a collector binary, and it's a pretty significant difference.

+In general, both commercial tools and extant open source observability tools are not designed for the specific use case of allowing a developer to quickly get feedback on their instrumentation code, or their observability configuration and pipeline.

+Another example of this pattern in the cloud-native ecosystem is the Kubernetes Dashboard.
+The dashboard is not a default part of a Kubernetes install, and it's often superseded in production deployments by managed solutions or other tools (for example, GKE provides a management UI, and command line tools like k9s exist).
+However, by providing this component, Kubernetes is able to provide a solution for developers and operators who need a simple GUI to diagnose and visualize their cluster, its pods, etc.

 ## Open questions